problematicz/frontend-fullstack/readme.md

 ### Rules of play

-1. Squares which were occupied in the previous N moves are out of bounds for the next move.
-(N starts at 5 in round 1, and decrements by one for each consecutive rounds)
-2. Players start on opposite sides of the board
+1. Players start on opposite sides of the board (player tile can be whatever style you wish)
-3. Goal of a game is to collide with the other player to win 1 point.
+2. Goal of a game is to collide with the other player to win 1 point.
-4. Moves made are final and cannot be undone.
+3. Moves made are final and cannot be undone.
-5. Movement is restricted to 1 square per move.
+4. Movement is restricted to 1 square per move.
-6. There are a total of 5 rounds which constitute 1 set
+5. There are a total of 5 rounds which constitute 1 set
-7. The pins and the board will reset after each round.
+6. The pins and the board will reset after each round.
-8. User with the most points after a set, wins.
+7. User with the most points after a set, wins.

 ### Bonus Section

 *These items are not required, but do feel free to implement them if needed.*

 - Network failure on either side, does not end a game.
+- Digitally signed data exchange.
 - Automated replay of previous game using recorded stats.
 - Statistics
 - Logging